 Effective safety leaders constantly challenge the status quo and ask basic questions if a safety issue appears unresolved; they help drive preventive/corrective actions and keep people informed about the solutions.
 This helps to mitigate the hazards which were not systematically addressed in advance.

 Safety is both a partnership and a social activity, where everyone must work as a team to achieve success.
 Safety leaders motivate people through engagement and participation.
-They also help maintain a just culture [insert link to just culture article] which is key to a genuine safety partnership.
+They also help maintain a just culture which is key to a genuine safety partnership.

 |Category||Core Safety Leadership Quality||Example Behaviours (selected items)|